Watch City Tobacco Co.

 Watch City's "Rouxgaroux" is based upon a bed of our "Simply Red" and a Matured Red Virginia.
 Rouxgaroux is an indulgent melange of flavors of stewed fig and plum. spiced with a generous amount of Perique along with some wide-cut stoved Virginia and a bit of Bright Virginia for a unique floral note that drifts in and out through the bowl.

-1 Pound Limit on 1st day.
+Either one 8 ounce or 1 4 ounce bag Limit on 1st day.
 IF it does not sell out on April 1st, Limits will then be removed.

 View AllClose